 I use pre made frozen pastry sheets for this, you can of course make your own but the pre made puff pastry is perfect here, one six pack makes two pies.
 Then for my bacon and egg pie, I add a little grated cheese, some bacon, eggs then a little more bacon!
 You can pierce your eggs or keep them whole.
 I also try and cut away much of the bacon fat as it is not as nice to eat in a pie.

-Some of the suggestions I received are as below, this is apart from those who are purists and just want Bacon and Egg!
+Some of the suggestions I received are as below, this is a part from those who are purists and just want Bacon and Egg!

 - Tomatoes, onion and chives,